Lynx Defense

 Bill Wylde created .223 Wylde to make a chamber that could fire the .223 Remington and the 5.56 NATO rounds safely.
 The .223 Wylde chamber could handle the pressures of the 5.56 NATO round, and the performance for the .223 round was not as degraded as it would be in a 5.56 NATO chamber.

 It became extremely popular with match shooters due to its ability to shoot both 223 and 5.56 rounds and even the heavy 60 grain bullets used in shooting competitions.
+If you're building a precision setup, a quality AR-15 trigger makes a noticeable difference in accuracy.

 Personally, I like the .223 Wylde chamber and have bought many Ballistic Advantage barrels chambered in .223 Wylde.

-This is a good option if you want to have the best of both worlds, and the best part is there isn’t any crazy premium on the price for the .223 Wylde chambered barrels.
+This is a good option if you want to have the best of both worlds, and the best part is there isn't any crazy premium on the price for the .223 Wylde chambered barrels.
+Looking for a rifle?
+Our guide to the best AR-15 rifles covers models in all three chambers.

 Michael Savage